nekkantimadhu/Linkedin-Automation/README.md

 # Linkedin-Automation

 LinkedIn Automation is mainly about automating the messages of our primary(1st or 2nd) connections in linkedIn, regarding Birthdays, Work Anniversaries, etc., LinkedIn Automation is helpful in building good relationship with our connections and increase our reach.
+This also help us to send some personalised advertisements or promotion of our products in just one go.

 # Work Flow :
 Work Flow mainly includes :